 Ask me for help if you get stuck!

-Email to me a copy of the source code for your Histogram class.
+Email to me a copy of the source code for your Histogram class, as well

 You do not need to send your